 A computer network consists of many switching devices.
 A switching network is made up of a series of interconnected nodes called switches.
 In Computer Networks, there are mainly three types of switching, these are:

 - Packet Switching

 Circuit Switching is a dedicated path established between two communicating nodes before actual data transfer begins.
 The path means that connected sequence of physical links in which a logical channel is dedicated to the connection.

 There are three phases of circuit switching.

 3. Circuit Disconnect

-Once the connection is established, the data can be transferred from one sender to receiver.
+Once the connection establishes, the data can transfer from one sender to receiver.
 Generally, the connection is full-duplex.
 In that case, the data can be exchanged both ways simultaneously.
 Data may be digital or analog depending on the network architecture.
-Data are exchanged in a block and sent continuously.
-No routing or other controlling mechanisms are required during data transfer.
+The Data exchange is in a block and sent continuously.
+No routing or other controlling mechanisms require during data transfer.

-The circuit may be disconnected by either end and the disconnection information is transferred from one end to another following the dedicated path.
+The circuit may disconnect by either end and the disconnection information transfers from one end to another following the dedicated path.
 The intermediate switches after passing the disconnection information release the path.
-In this way, the dedicated path becomes free and it can be used for a new connection.
+In this way, the dedicated path becomes free and can be used for a new connection.